Sudani From Nigeria Review: A Shining Gem!

 Script & Direction

-Screenplay and Dialogues of Sudani from Nigeria have been jointly penned by Zakariya and Muhsin Parari.
-The film has a very light storyline but the screenplay that are filled with sequences filled with life is the strength of the movie.
+Screenplay and dialogues of Sudani from Nigeria have been jointly penned by Zakariya and Muhsin Parari.
+The film has a very light storyline but the screenplay filled with life is the strength of the movie.
 Most of the sequences are realistic to the core and the script addresses various factors like football, friendship, humanity, relationships and the final mixture lays the perfect foundation.

 Zakariya has indeed made a stunning debut with Sudani From Nigeria.
 He stays true to the genre and the way in which he packaged the film is splendid.
-The film-maker has the complete control over the movie and has come out successful in driving the emotions of the audiences in the right directions. he has not resorted to the usual cliches or forced comedies, but still the film turns out to be an entertaining one, right from the word go.
+The film-maker has the complete control over the movie and has come out successful in driving the emotions of the audiences in the right directions.
+He has not resorted to the usual cliches or forced comedies, but still the film turns out to be an entertaining one, right from the word go.
 Special remarks to the way in which he has handled the actors with dexterity, considering the fact that he had mostly newcomer actors at his disposal.

 Music & BGM